Sep 24, 2025

 Notable Results:

 Due to MDR1, Henry has numerous drug sensitivities.
 ALT Activity and Copper Toxicosis impact the liver.
 Together with DCM, they are considerations should Henry require surgery, as are Scot Syndrome and Von Willebrand.
-These findings will be reviewed in light of clinical findings as Henry’s Muscular Dystrophy progresses and in structuring his diet and exercise.
+Henry’s veterinarian has been advised of these findings.
+Clinical findings as well as Henry’s diet and exercise plan will be reviewed in this light as his condition progresses

 HOLD HARMLESS NOTICE